Frequently Asked Questions

 - Editing limitations: If your PDF file contains grammatical errors or doesn’t comply with COA’s in-house style guide, you’ll need to fix your file; however, if we publish your information in HTML, we’ll proofread the text, fix broken links and properly format the content for accessibility

-- If a PDF file is mandatory, be sure it’s accessible by using Adobe’s PDF file accessibility guide and the HHS PDF file accessibility checklist
+- If a PDF file is mandatory, be sure it’s accessible by using Adobe’s PDF file accessibility guide

 - If a PDF file includes instructional graphics or images that contain text, type out the content so the data is accessible outside visual aids